Alfreton: History

 Alfreton Hall, the successor to the original manor house, was built c.1750, with an additional wing added c.1850; it is now a conference centre and restaurant.
 Alfreton House just off the High Street dates from c.1650 and is now occupied by the Town Council.
 The former George Inn at the top of King Street dates back to the 18th century and was used as the meeting place for the local Turnpike Trust and local Assizes.
 On the west side of the southern approach to Alfreton is a small and distinctive stone-roofed building known as the 'House of Confinement'.
 This was built in the 1840s and was the local jail.
 There are also several churches, the oldest of which is St. Martin's at the west end of the town, part of which dates back to 1200.
-Beyond the town but within the ancient Manor are Carnfield Hall (15th century, now a private residence and events venue), Riddings House (now a nursing home), Swanwick Hall (c.1690, now a school), Swanwick Old Hall (1675, private residence), The Hayes (c.1860, now a conference centre), Newlands House (19th century, now flats), and the Jessop Monument (1854) at Ironville.
+Beyond the town but within the ancient Manor are Carnfield Hall (15th century, now a private residence and events venue), Riddings House (now a nursing home), Swanwick Hall (c.1772, now a school), Swanwick Old Hall (1678, private residence), The Hayes (c.1860, now a conference centre), Newlands House (19th century, now flats), and the Jessop Monument (1854) at Ironville.

 Economy

 The main industry of Alfreton was historically coal mining but after the mines closed in the 1960s it changed to light industry, warehousing, retailing, and the service sector.
 A substantial proportion of local jobs are in health, education, and leisure.
 A significant but declining proportion of the area is still agricultural.
 Alfreton town centre features a number of national chain stores, along with independent businesses and charity shops, but it is dominated by a large branch of Tesco.
 There are several banks, building societies, estate agents, and other services.
 There is an indoor market, library, two post offices, a job centre, and numerous pubs and food outlets.
 There is a health centre, a leisure centre, swimming pool and park at the west end of the town, and a golf course outside the town to the west.

-The chocolate company Thorntons and safety footwear manufacturer Rock Fall are based in Alfreton.
+The chocolate company Thorntons, women's fashion company David Nieper and safety footwear manufacturer Rock Fall are based in Alfreton.